New Puppy Checklist: Gear You’ll Need for Your New Dog

 So we have created an ultimate guide to help you through the tough spots before you em-bark on a new journey with your doggo.
 Discover tips to prepare for your four-legged friend, a new puppy shopping list, and guidance for getting your pal settled down.
 With this new puppy checklist, you will be ready to go in no time!

 If you want your pup to grow up in style, they will need the right essentials.
 Here at Bitch New York, we have all your puppy's grooming, lifestyle, and feeding accessories to keep your wee baby happy, healthy, and gorgeous.
 Check out our chic range to find everything your puppy could wish for!
 Now, let's dive in.

 How To Prepare For Your Puppy

-There are a couple of things to organise, like the home and your personal routine, as you plan for the arrival of your puppy.
+There are a couple of things to organize, like the home and your personal routine, as you plan for the arrival of your puppy.
 Forethought in a few areas will support your recalibration to dog life and establish the grounds for smooth sailing once doggo gets home!

 Assess What is Going On